 In Florida, the car accident rules are in place for you to file a claim with your insurance first thing after suffering a car accident.
 Whether you have collision coverage added on with your personal injury protection, it’s time to file both to see how much you can receive for financial assistance.

-Florida’s Pure-Comparative Rule
+Florida’s Modified-Comparative Rule

 If you’re unsure of the depth of Florida’s car laws, it’s important to know them in case you are ever involved in an accident.
-Florida’s pure-comparative rule means that both parties involved in a car accident are to be held responsible for the wreck.
+Florida’s modified-comparative rule means that both parties involved in a car accident are to be held responsible for the wreck.
 Yes, you will be found responsible to some extent, even if the accident wasn’t your fault.

 The idea behind this rule is to limit the amount of car accident lawsuits appearing in court.
 With that in mind, it’s required in Florida for everyone to have a minimum of $10,000 in personal injury protection and property damage liability to help with car accidents.